seek-oss/evaporate/README.md

 result as having just the `zip` flag, except all file paths will be prefixed with the hash of their contents.

-*NB:* When zipping a folder, the structure of the folder is flattened since AWS Lambda can only detect source files in the root of an archive.

 *NB:* The `.zip` suffix will be added to the alternate file path so there is no need to explicitly name the alternate path `path/to/file.zip` as this will result in a file called `file.zip.zip`.